shimrite/CKD_DataAnalysis/README.md

 The project contains the following files:
 ### 1. ckdRunDataAnalysisAndPredict.py -
-the main "run", in order to run this file please update the input_data path. this file runs all steps of classification pipeline:
+the main "run", in order to run this file please update the input_data path.

+this file runs the classification pipeline:

 load and pre-process the data, feature selection, classification.
 ### 2. ckdPreProcData.py -